 And I also headed down to the New Forest for a review of the Bell Inn.
 This is a really cosy inn, complete with low ceilings and flagstone floors, and the bedrooms are cosy and comfortable.

 My youngest son Lyle accompanied me on this trip and we took the opportunity to pay a visit to Portsmouth as well.

 The Historic Dockyard and Spinnaker Tower were high up on our list of things to do in Portsmouth.

-Mark and I had another visit to a flower show in May, this time a little closer to home.
+I had another visit to a flower show in May, this time a little closer to home.
 The RHS Malvern Spring Flower Show takes place each May and is a fabulous display of colour and scent.